-Attendance: Lectures are currently planned to be held exclusively over Zoom.
-You are expected to attend the online lectures at the scheduled time with all assigned readings completed before each lecture in order to facilitate discussion and understanding of the material.
-Attendance will not be taken, but lectures will not be distributed by the instructor outside of class and PowerPoints will not be posted on Canvas.
+You are expected to attend class at all scheduled lecture times with all assigned readings completed before each lecture in order to facilitate discussion and understanding of the material.
+Lectures will not be distributed by the instructor outside of class.
+If you are unable to attend class, you should get the information covered that day from another student.
+PowerPoints will not be posted on canvas.